-There are two common components to hot sauce that some people suggest may have a sperm-killing effect:
+There are two standard components to hot sauce that some people suggest may have a sperm-killing effect:

 Some people suggest that capsaicin, a chemical found in chili peppers, can act as a spermicide.
 Capsaicin is what makes chili peppers “burn” — as in the way spicy food “burns” your tongue, and how chili peppers can literally burn your skin.

 Vinegar is another common ingredient in hot sauce, and some people suggest that vinegar and other acidic liquids like lemon juice can prevent pregnancy by killing sperm.
-While it is understood that sperm does not thrive in acidic environments and that the pH of hot sauce must be <4.6, there is no direct causal evidence that vinegar kills sperm, nor is it recommended to use vinegar as a contraceptive or spermicide.
+While it is understood that sperm does not thrive in acidic environments (Olmsted et. al, 2000) and that the pH of hot sauce must be <4.6 (Braun, 2021), there is no direct causal evidence that vinegar kills sperm, nor is it recommended to use vinegar as a contraceptive or spermicide.

 What would happen if you tried to use hot sauce to kill sperm?